openSUSE/python-rpm-macros/README.md

   %bcond_with libalternatives
   %endif
   ```
-  This example shows that *libalterntive* is available for TW only.
+  This example shows that *libalternatives* is available for TW only.

 * Requiring needed packages:
   ```spec